Unsinkable Style: Who Makes the Best N1, Peacoat, and Duffel?

 Buzz Rickson’s Khaki N1

 If, when you think of khaki, you think of uninteresting shades of beige that blend in with the environment, think again.
+Buzz Rickson’s vivid khaki leaps out at you and grabs you by the lapels.
+Makes for a bold contrast with dark selvedge.

-Dehen1920 Waxed Sailcloth N1
+Dehen Waxed Sailcloth N1

-Made from sheepskin that has been cut and dyed to resemble beaver fur, it lends the jacket a soft and luxurious touch that must be experienced to be fully appreciated.
+Adding a touch of luxury to the rugged deck jacket, Dehen’s version of the N1 comes complete with both lining and collar made from mouton (sheep fur trimmed and dyed to resemble beaver fur).This lends the jacket a soft and luxurious touch that must be experienced to be fully appreciated.

 The price point reflects Dehen’s beautiful touches and their untouchable build quality.
 Be warned: if you try one of these on, you’ll be more likely to max the plastic than to put it back on the rack.